-The museum tell stories about the birth of trade and industry in the Philippines.
+The museum tells stories about the birth of trade and industry in the Philippines.
 The Alcaiceria de San Fernando gallery, a market area where merchants used to trade products, like textiles, housewares, and other commodities.

-As a historical business district, Binondo is a place where major industries can be found like tobacco, distillery and banking.
+As a historical business district, Binondo is a place where major industries can be found like tobacco, distillery, and banking.

-Displays of dried Tobacco will bring you a whiff of the past, while wine barrels and other products can be touched for an up close and personal encounter of our ancestor’s past time.
+Displays of dried Tobacco will bring you a whiff of the past, while wine barrels and other products can be touched for an up-close and personal encounter of our ancestor’s past time.

 Since Binondo was known to be the first central business hub, the museum exhibited preserved banknotes from the first three banks that were established in the country between the 1850s to 1880s.
 The country’s first three banks are, El Banco Espanol-Filipino de Isabel II (BPI today), Chartered Bank of India, Australia and China (Chartered Bank today), and the Hongkong and Shanghai Banking Corp.
 (HSBC).